Understanding Survivalism

 1. Master your attitude

 A survival situation is not a time to panic.
-Instead, it would be best to focus on what can be done, maintaining a proactive and positive outlook.
+Instead, it is best to focus on what can be done and maintain a proactive and positive outlook.

 First, develop a plan.
 Inventory your resources, such as water, food, and medicine.